Kount/kount.github.io/_docs/dc-web-browser.md

     <td class="tg-baqh">s</td>
     <td class="tg-0lax">32 character session ID <br>
     <br>
     Exclude this parameter from the call to the download of the SDK to have Kount generate a session ID for you.

-See session ID discussion in this documentation for more information.</td>
+   See [session ID](session-id.md) discussion in this documentation for more information.</td>
   </tr>
   <tr>
     <td class="tg-dzk6">DATA\_COLLECTOR\_URL</td>
     <td class="tg-buh4">The URLs for the Data Collector are Environment specific.
 There is a URL for Test and a URL for Production.
-The URL must be obtained from Client Success.Please contact your Client SuccessManager or support@kount.com</td>
+The URL must be obtained from Client Success.Please contact your Client Success Manager or support@kount.com</td>
   </tr>
 </table>

 ## Content Security Policy
 If your organization has instituted a Content Security Policy on your website that interferes with the execution of the Device Data Collection on your site, you will need to add this to your page.

-Please refer to the documentation, or reach out to your Kount technical resource for assistence.
+Please refer to the documentation, or reach out to your Kount technical resource for assistance.

 ## Configure the Trigger
 The Device Data Collector SDK collection process is triggered asynchronously by the 'load' data-event.
 This gives the collector the most available time to complete its work.
 The collection is bound to the page load event by adding the kaxsdc class and data-event=‘load’ to an HTML element, such as the HTML body or a div.
 It looks something like this:

 `<body class='kaxsdc' data-event='load'>`

-> **_NOTE:_** To see this in context, refer to the code example below...
+> **_NOTE:_** To see this in context, refer to the [code example](#code-example) below...

 ## Configure the Client